AbbyNode/City_theme/README.md

 Please excuse the blantant copywrongs.

 ## Controls
-W/A/S/D or arrow keys to move
+W/A/S/D or arrow keys to move and jump
-Space to jump
 Left Click to shoot shurikens

 ## Objective